How To Use Yoast SEO In WordPress

 - Green icon items indicate those things that you have done well and no longer need to be concerned about.

 I will stress that it is not vital that you have everything 100% green.
-This isn’t always possible to achieve and you need to remember that the system is still based off of an algorithm.
+This isn’t always possible to achieve and you need to remember that the system is still based on an algorithm.
 You should read the results, fix whatever you can and use common sense for the rest.
 At the end of the day, everything that the plugin recommends is for guidance only.

 To edit your search snippet preview (the title, URL and description that shows in search results), make sure you click on the ‘edit snippet’ button, which will then display editable boxes for each:

-As you make on page SEO improvements to your page and search snippet, the analysis results will automatically update, so keep an eye on the score and watch the fruits of your labour.
+As you make on-page SEO improvements to your page and search snippet, the analysis results will automatically update, so keep an eye on the score and watch the fruits of your labour.
 If your page or post has been set to have the date in snippet preview, then the allowed word count of your meta description will be a little less.

 Step 3: Check The Readability Analysis